JeremyDForsythe/PersonalWebsite/content/posts/2021_03_06_GCBswitchgrass/index.en.md

 ---
 weight: 1
-title: "New Publication : An Eddy Covariance Mesonet for Measuring Greenhouse Gas Fluxes in Coastal South Carolina"
+title: "New Publication : A minimally managed switchgrass ecosystem in a humid subtropical climate is a source of carbon to the atmosphere."
 date: 2022-03-06
 lastmod: 2022-03-06
 draft: false